 Being shy was a big part of who I was.
 But maybe it wasn’t.
 As I got older, I started to realize that I wasn’t shy.
 This was just a label that had been put on me when I was very young, and I carried it with me into adulthood.

 Really, being “shy” was just a story I told myself.
 It didn’t make it the truth.

 So what does “shy” mean?
 If you look up the word in a thesaurus, you find synonyms like timid, sheepish, nervous, and insecure.
 A few years ago, if you asked me if those words described me, I would probably have said a reluctant yes.
 But I’ve been fortunate to have people in my life who saw other qualities in me that challenged this, which has led me to question my beliefs about myself.

-Through this reflection, I’ve realized I’m not shy, I’m an introvert.
+Through this reflection, I’ve realized I’m not shy, I’m an introvert — which has an entirely different meaning.
 Those are two different things.
 This may not seem like a big deal, because they’re just words.
 But the meaning that I held with the word shy influenced how I viewed myself, and ultimately how I interacted with the world.

 That label held me back in many ways.
 I thought I wasn’t able to form connections with people, so I didn’t try.
 I thought I was awkward, so I tried to blend in and go unnoticed instead of being myself.
 Now, not only do I have a better understanding of myself, I feel like I’ve been freed in so many ways.

 Being an introvert, I like alone time and time to recharge and reflect.
 Social situations can certainly be draining for me, but I’m actually very capable of being social, and sometimes I even enjoy it.
 More important, making meaningful connections with others is something that has become very important to me.
 Questioning those barriers I put up for myself over the years, I’ve been able to pursue those connections, and it has been truly life changing.